-15 Best Things To Do In (And Near) Siem Reap
+15 Best Things To Do In (And Near) Siem Reap, Cambodia

 Amongst its beautiful French and Chinese-style architecture, there is a wide variety of things to do and places to see to make your visit one to remember.
 Siem Reap is best known for the Angkor temples but you can also enjoy visiting markets, museums, pagodas, and a contemporary circus to name a few.

-The following guide will provide you with a wide variety of things to do that will be sure to peak anyone’s interest.
-Here are the 15 best things that we did in and around Siem Reap!
+The following guide will provide you with a wide variety of things to do that will be sure to pique anyone’s interest.
+Here are the 15 best things we did in and around Siem Reap!

 Visit Angor Wat At Sunrise